 These signals indicate how users engage and interact with your business listings and site.
 Google learns whether your business and site are legitimate, reputable, reliable, and useful through this information.
 Let’s look at some of the behavioral ranking signals that search engines like Google take into account.

 One of the things that search engines will look at is the number of pages people view on your site before heading elsewhere on the web.
 You want to prioritize keeping users on your site by offering compelling content and easy-to-find links between pages.
 A higher number of pages per session and a longer retention time will help boost your local SEO ranking.

 Potentially the most important behavioral factor that Google takes into account is the click-through rate (CTR) or your search results listing.
-The CTR is the rate that users click on your website’s link compared to the users presented with your site link and choose not to click on it.
+The CTR is the rate which users click on your website’s link compared to the users presented with your site link and choose not to click on it.
 The higher your CTR, the more it indicates to Google that people have an interest in your brand and site.